NEW BEGINNING FOR EASTER

 The Frankfurter Brett is not simply coming back.

-It is being rebuilt and taken to a new level.
+It is being rebuilt and brought to a new level.

-For about two years now, I have been working on the next generation – in CAD, with prototypes, in detail.
+For about two years now, I have been working on the next generation – in CAD, prototypes, and details.

 In recent years, over 300,000 Frankfurter Bretter have passed through our hands.